z-song/laredis/README.md

 # laredis

-Laredis can help you to make your laravel application become a redis server.
+Laredis can help you to make your `Laravel`/`Lumen` application become a redis server.

 [中文文档](/docs/zh.md)